Last Updated: January 15, 2020.

-Removing conditions is a relatively straightforward process, especially if you and your spouse provide enough bonafide evidence to convince the United States Citizenship and Immigration Services (USCIS) that your marriage is 100% legitimate.
+Removing conditions can be a relatively straightforward process, especially if you and your spouse provide enough bonafide evidence to convince the United States Citizenship and Immigration Services (USCIS) that your marriage is legitimate.

-However, if you were divorced during the conditional period, the process can be much more complicated.
+However, if you were divorced during the conditional period, the process can become more complicated.

 What is the Form I-751 Petition to Remove Conditions on Residence?